DevCycleHQ/devcycle-docs/docs/sdk/features/custom-domains.md

 ## Setup Steps

 1. **Identifying a Hostname**
 - The first step involves **identifying** a hostname to use as the CNAME to DevCycle's endpoint.
 Provide this to DevCycle upon requesting to enable this feature.
+The hostname should look something like this `https://api-alias.your-domain.com`.
     - If there is more than one service in use, each one will need a unique CNAME.
 This is also true for using DevCycle on multiple domains.
 Each domain needs its own CNAME.

 2. **DNS Validation**